Pressure Cooker Lentil Soup with Curry and Potatoes

 - 1 28oz. can tomatoes – petite diced, drained

-- 8 Cups chicken broth – low sodium, divided
+- 8 cups chicken/vegetable broth – low sodium, divided

 - Turn on sauté setting on Instant Pot.
 Add oil, onions, carrots, celery, and sugar - cook for about, stirring frequently to prevent burning.

 - Add garlic, ginger, chili pepper, and curry powder - cook for 2 minutes, stirring constantly to fully incorporate curry.

 - Add lentils and potatoes - mix well to coat.